adnaans/Grommit/README.md

 # Grommit
-## This is a slightly smaller header
+## This is a project to display various travel times and various travel costs
+## to different locations around a section of Palo Alto.

 Andrew Shi
 Adnaan S.